vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 than rare (tail) queries.
 In other words, we don't want to introduce a ranking model that on average improves NDCG, but hurts many head queries.

-Notice that the `random` ranking function produces a high NDCG score, this is simply because there are many Exact Relevant judgements (On average 9 are Exact, out of, on average 20 judgements per query).
+Notice that the `random` ranking function produces a high NDCG score, this is because there are many exact (relevant) judgements per query.
+On average, 9 out of 20 judgments per query is exact.
-This demonstrates that including a random baseline has value, since it allows us to compare other models, how to they compare with a random baseline.
+This demonstrates that including a random baseline has value, since it allows us to compare other models to a random baseline.

 The `semantic 2` is the `bert-base-uncased` model.
 A model which have not been fine-tuned for retrieval or ranking tasks, but masked-language-modeling.
 The `bert-base-uncased` NDCG score is closest to the random baseline.
-This demonstrates that not all vectorization models that encode text are great for ranking.
-In addition, the `bert-base-uncased` model is about 5x larger than the `semantic model 1`, which costs both storage (dimensionality), and CPU cycles during inference.
+This demonstrates that not all vectorization models that encode text into vectors are great for ranking.
+In addition, the `bert-base-uncased` model is about 5x larger than the model used in `semantic model 1`, which costs both storage (dimensionality), and CPU cycles during inference.

 The `semantic model 1`, which is the `sentence-transformers/all-MiniLM-L6-v2` model,